easachs/teatime/README.md

 ## ENDPOINTS

-4 total RESTful API endpoints, two of which (create customer and create subscription) require a JSON body.
+Five total RESTful API endpoints, two of which (create customer and create subscription) require a JSON body.

 * creating customers